Bislab-SJTU/hemispherical-visual-system/README.md

     --learning_rate 5e-5
 ```

-## Dataset Format

-The denoising dataset root is expected to contain:
+The dataset root has the following structure:

 ```text
 dataset_root/